A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Elisa Davoli for helpful discussions during the preparation of this paper.
-The first author thanks also Maria Giovanna Mora for useful discussions about the modeling of the elastic energy and for suggesting him the use of the interpolation inequality.
-This work has been supported by the Austrian Science Fund (FWF) and the GA\v{CR} through the grant I4052-N32/19-29646L and by the Federal Ministry of Education, Science and Research of Austria (BMBWF) through the OeAD-WTZ project CZ04/2019 and M\v{S}MT \v{CR} project 8J19AT013.
+This work has been carried out while the first author was affiliated to TU Wien.
+Both authors are grateful to Elisa Davoli for helpful discussions during the preparation of this paper.
+The first author thanks also Maria Giovanna Mora for useful comments about modeling and for suggesting him the use of the interpolation inequality.
+This work has been supported by the Austrian Science Fund (FWF) and the GA\v{C}R through the grant I4052-N32/19-29646L, and by the Federal Ministry of Education, Science and Research of Austria (BMBWF) through the OeAD-WTZ project CZ04/2019, the M\v{S}MT-GA\v{CR} projects 8J19AT013 and 8J22AT017, and the M\v{S}MT-WTZ project 8J22AT017.